 “Advising really helped me find direction!” —Sarah A., Class of 2010

-Academic Advisors help students determine courses each semester to complete general education requirements and prepare for a major course of study.
+Professional academic advisors help students determine courses each semester to complete general education requirements and prepare for a major course of study.
 They also monitor student progress and connect students with other services on campus.
-Additionally, the center serves as a resource to other academic and student service units on campus, as well as to faculty advisors in the major programs.
+Additionally, OASIS serves as a resource to other academic and student service units on campus, as well as to faculty and professional advisors in the colleges and major departments.

-- The Early Alert System is an early identification and intervention program designed to recognize students experiencing academic difficulties early in the semester and give them the resources to have a successful academic experience.
+- The UIS Early Alert and Student Success program is an early identification and intervention program designed to recognize students experiencing academic difficulties early in the semester and give them the resources to have a successful academic experience.

 - The Peer Advisor/Peer Mentor Program provides additional support to help new students transition into college life through individual and small group interactions with a peer leader.
-New students who are undecided about their major are assigned a Peer Advisor that can help provide direction to many of the new situations and responsibilities.
-Students who are decided about a major are assigned a Peer Mentor who helps guide appropriate decision-making about courses and career paths related to that major.
+New students who are undecided about their major are assigned a Peer Advisor who can help provide direction to many of the new situations and responsibilities.
+Students who are decided about a major are assigned a Peer Mentor who helps guide appropriate decision making about courses and career paths related to that major.